Choosing The Right Touring Bike Handlebars for You

 The normal Baramind bar is for riders 80kg and over and there is a soft version for riders under 80kg.

-Although new, these bars have been widely adopted by high-end travel bike brands for obvious reasons.
+Although new, these bars have been widely adopted by high-end travel bike brands.